-- Approval by the chair of Interdisciplinary Studies of a Learning Agreement outlining the student’s focused, achievable, individualized program.
+- Approval by the program lead of Interdisciplinary Studies of a Learning Agreement outlining the student’s focused, achievable, individualized program.

 - Students will design their Learning Agreement for a BA in Interdisciplinary Studies in the Gateway Seminar.

 - Sixty credits generally earned at 300-level classes and above.
 These credits will be accumulated by completing the courses listed in the student’s approved Learning Agreement, and will include credits earned from INTD301The Gateway Seminar (3) (required); INTD380 Advanced INTD Research Seminar (3); 6 credits of INTD490 Special Topics (3); INTD480 The Capstone Seminar (3).

 - Course work to be applied to the major may include up to 9 credit hours of independent study and 9 credit hours of transfer and/or consortium credits.*

 - Interdisciplinary Studies students must attend the Gateway and Capstone semesters, Special Topics, and Advanced Research courses in residence.